CadQuery/cadquery-plugins/plugins/more_selectors/README.md

 ## Installation

-To install this sample plugin, the following line should be used.
+To install this plugin, the following line should be used.

 ```
 pip install -e "git+https://github.com/CadQuery/cadquery-plugins.git#egg=more_selectors&subdirectory=plugins/more_selectors"